-Our stockholders' equity has been reduced cumulatively by \$7.9 billion from the annual year-end measurements of the funded status of postretirement benefit plans.
+Our stockholders' equity has been reduced cumulatively by \$8.7 billion from the annual year-end measurements of the funded status of postretirement benefit plans.
 The cumulative noncash, after-tax reduction primarily represents net actuarial losses resulting from changes in discount rates, investment experience, and updated longevity.
 A market-related value of our plan assets, determined using actual asset gains or losses over the prior three-year period, is used to calculate the amount of deferred asset gains or losses to be amortized.
-These cumulative actuarial losses will be amortized to expense using the corridor method, where gains and losses are recognized to the extent they exceed 10% of the greater of plan assets or benefit obligations, over an average period of approximately twenty years as of December 31, 2022.
-During 2022, \$1.2 billion of these amounts, along with amortization of net prior service credit, were recognized as a component of postretirement benefit plans expense inclusive of the noncash pension settlement charge of \$1.2 billion.
+These cumulative actuarial losses will be amortized to expense using the corridor method, where gains and losses are recognized to the extent they exceed 10% of the greater of plan assets or benefit obligations, over an average period of approximately twenty years as of December 31, 2023.
+During 2023, \$149 million of these amounts, along with amortization of net prior service credit, were recognized as a component of postretirement benefit plan expense.

 The discount rate and long-term rate of return on plan assets assumptions we select at the end of each year are based on our best estimates and judgment.
-A change of plus or minus 25 basis points in the 5.25% discount rate assumption at December 31, 2022, with all other assumptions held constant, would have decreased or increased the amount of the qualified pension benefit obligation we recorded at the end of 2022 by approximately \$800 million, which would result in an after-tax increase or decrease in stockholders' equity at the end of the year of approximately \$600 million.
-If the 5.25% discount rate at December 31, 2022 that was used to compute the expected 2023 FAS pension income for our qualified defined benefit pension plans had been 25 basis points higher or lower, with all other assumptions held constant, the amount of FAS pension income projected for 2023 would change approximately \$5 million.
-If the 6.50% expected long-term rate of return on plan assets assumption at December 31, 2022 that was used to compute the expected 2023 FAS pension income for our qualified defined benefit pension plans had been 25 basis points higher or lower, with all other assumptions held constant, the amount of FAS pension income projected for 2023 would be higher or lower by approximately \$65 million.
+A change of plus or minus 25 basis points in the 5.00% discount rate assumption at December 31, 2023, with all other assumptions held constant, would have decreased or increased the amount of the qualified pension benefit obligation we recorded at the end of 2023 by approximately \$765 million, which would result in an after-tax increase or decrease in stockholders' equity at the end of the year of approximately \$600 million.
+If the 5.00% discount rate at December 31, 2023 that was used to compute the expected 2024 FAS pension income for our qualified defined benefit pension plans had been 25 basis points higher or lower, with all other assumptions held constant, the amount of FAS pension income projected for 2024 would change approximately \$5 million.
+If the 6.50% expected long-term rate of return on plan assets assumption at December 31, 2023 that was used to compute the expected 2024 FAS pension income for our qualified defined benefit pension plans had been 25 basis points higher or lower, with all other assumptions held constant, the amount of FAS pension income projected for 2024 would be higher or lower by approximately \$60 million.
 Each year, differences between the actual and expected long-term rate of return on plan assets impacts the measurement of the following year's FAS pension income.
-Every 100 basis points increase (decrease) in return during 2022 between our actual rate of return of approximately \$10 million.
+Every 100 basis points increase (decrease) in return during 2023 between our actual rate of return of approximately 7.00% and our expected long-term rate of return increased (decreased) 2024 expected FAS pension income by approximately \$10 million.